v7b1/max-thirdParty_externals/README.md

 # max-thirdParty_externals
-A small collection of old third party externals for MaxMSP, developed over the years by various authors.
-This repository serves the purpuse of keeping the sources around and making up to date versions available.
+A small collection of legacy third party externals for MaxMSP, developed over the years by various authors.
+This repository serves the purpuse of keeping the sources around and making up-to-date versions available.

 ------